wp-plugins/amazon-link/readme.txt

 First Release

 == Upgrade Notice ==
+= 1.8 =
+Upgrade to this release to add support for image links, and downloading of cover images to the Wordpress media library.

 = 1.7 =
-Updgrade if you are having problems installing the ip2nation database
+Upgrade if you are having problems installing the ip2nation database

 = 1.6 =
 Upgrade to support the 2 new amazon associates site, and address ip2nation bug.